jc3213/download_with_aria2/README.md

-# What is this
+# About this

 - This extension is completely rewritten from [chrome-aria2-integration](https://github.com/robbielj/chrome-aria2-integration)
+- Enhanced browser download monitoring, and built-in Aria2 Manager

 # Bug report